-Since 1978, Seagull Trust Cruises has expanded both in terms of locations, the number of boats within the fleet and the number of cruises carrying passengers.
+Since 1978, the Trust has expanded both in terms of locations, the number of boats within the fleet and the number of cruises carrying passengers.
 All of this has been accomplished through the efforts of a willing team of volunteers and supporters.
-Seagull Trust Cruises is proud to recognise those individuals and organisations whose support has been invaluable to the charity’s ongoing success:
+The Trust is proud to recognise those individuals and organisations whose support has been invaluable to the charity’s ongoing success:

 Honorary Life Membership of the Trust.

 During its existence, the Seagull Trust and Seagull Trust Cruises have honoured some of its most dedicated members by giving them Honorary Life Membership.

 Whilst sadly not all of these people are alive today, their position on our ‘Roll Of Honour’ remains in perpetuity:

 |Sir Robert Easton - 1985||R A Williamson - 1986|

 |R A Stewart - 1991||John Hume – 1994|

 |Pat Sime - 2006||Marshall Napier - 2007|

 |Jim Hogan - 2010||George Taylor - 2010|

 |Rodger Harvey-Jamieson - 2012||Ken MacKinnon - 2012|